 Pigeons have been derided as rats with wings and shooed away everywhere from window ledges to public squares.

 But this past March, a flock of half a dozen pigeons, strapped with tiny backpacks, carrying pollution sensors, were set loose from a rooftop in London’s Brick Lane.
-One of them also had a G.P.S. tracker.
+One little bird also had a G.P.S. tracker.

-The winged patrol will fly all over the capital and tweet back its readings.
-The project’s real purpose, though, is to raise awareness about air pollution.
+The winged patrol will fly all over the capital and tweet back readings about air quality.
+The project’s goal is to raise awareness about dirty air.